 For the majority of the investments on Abundance the investment income is treated as interest from a tax perspective.
 This is the case for all investment types on Abundance except variable return investments.
 Your Cash Return will therefore be taxed according to your income tax band and should be declared on your tax return.

 Companies paying interest are required to withhold a proportion of interest payments equivalent to the basic rate of income tax (currently 20%) and pay this to HMRC directly.
 Please see our Help Centre article on Withholding Tax for more information.

 With a variable return investment, your income will be taxed in the same way as a dividend on a share.
 This is because the size of your investment income is linked to how the underlying project performs.
 The amount of dividend tax you pay depends on whether you are a non-taxpayer, basic rate, higher rate or additional rate taxpayer.
 See here for more information.

-From 6 April 2016, the tax owed on dividends has been simplified with the removal of tax credits.
-Instead, you now have a £2,000 dividend tax-free allowance of £5,000 and then any dividend returns over that amount are taxed according to your income tax band as below.
+You have a dividend tax-free allowance of up to £2,000 in the 2019/20 tax year.
+Any dividend returns over that amount are taxed according to your income tax band.
 Any dividends you receive will be treated as part of your taxable income (even to the extent covered by the allowance) when determining the applicable tax band for your taxable income.